Skip to content

 2:00 PM Return by Ferry from Alcatraz Island to Cavallo Point

-3:00 PM Park Leadership and Original Problem-solving: Using Law and Science to Deal with Problems We’ve Never Encountered Before
+3:00 PM Park Leadership and Original Problem-solving: Using Law and Science to Deal with Problems Never Encountered Before

 Russell Galipeau, Superintendent, Channel Islands National Park (ret.), Adjunct Professor, California State University, Channel Islands